There is no established manual for search committees.

 Eight: Learn the names of each committee member.
 Use the names in the interview.

 This is not as hard as it may seem.
 Early in the interview–or even before the session begins–you could suggest to the chair that you would love for each member to introduce themselves.
-You will not be writing anything down–this is ironclad; you will look each one in the eye and pay attention!–but will repeat their names and work at remembering them.
+You will not be writing anything down–this is ironclad; you will look each one in the eye and pay attention!–but will repeat their names and work at remembering it.

 I once did that with a committee of 13 members.
 Did I have clever devices to help recall the names?
 Nope.
 I just paid attention.
 (This is easier if you work at it on a daily basis.)